lwsrbrts/Pwsh-Opto-Docker/README.md

 ## Environment variables

-The environment variables must be passed to the container (PowerShell script ultimately).
+These environment variables must be passed to the container (PowerShell script ultimately).

 * `BRIDGEIP` - The local IP address of the Hue bridge.
 * `APIKEY` - The Hue User ID or API Key as provided by the bridge.